CivicActions/oipa/policies/licensing.md

-# Licenses for GitHub open source projects
+# Licenses for GitHub open source projects DRAFT

 You have a GitHub project that ought be open source per our [almost everything](XXX) guideline (not core business value, not specific to internal processes, and can be maintained long term) and the items on our [releasing open source task list](releasing.md) look feasible.
 One of checklist items is **It has a `LICENSE`**.